dehghani735/SpringInAction/src/main/java/com/mdt/ocp/note.md

 Optional<T> findFirst()
 ```

 - Finding any one match is more useful than it sounds.
-Sometimes we just want to sample the results and get a representative element, but we don’t need to waste the processing generating them all.
+Sometimes we just want to **sample the results and get a representative element**, but we don’t need to waste the processing generating them all.
 After all, if we plan to work with only one element, why bother looking at more?

 ##### allMatch() , anyMatch() and noneMatch()